> As an Amazon Associate, we earn from qualifying purchases.

 See the CF1 in Action: A Real Homeowner Install

 Before we dive deeper, here's a fantastic walkthrough that mirrors my own experience unboxing and installing the CF1.
-Watch this if you're on the fence about DIY versus calling a plumber:
+Watch this if you're

 Quick Picks: SpringWell CF1 vs. The Competition